Tehnix/playground-spa-miso/README.md

 ### CI

 We use Github actions to build the project, run tests, and run doc tests in the CI pipeline.
 Check out the workflows in `.github/workflows/` to see the specific workflows that are set up.

+### Relude as alternative Prelude

+We are using [Relude](https://github.com/kowainik/relude) instead of the default Prelude, for safer defaults.
+You can read a bit about how an alternative Prelude works in the [typeclasses introduction to `NoImplicitPrelude`](https://typeclasses.com/ghc/no-implicit-prelude).

 ## Resources